nvbogu/Natural-Language-Understanding-API/README.md

 ## Installation

-In this section you will install and configure everything what is necessary to run a web server (with an https protocol) which acts like a proxy server and points to a local RASA-Server.
+In this section you will install and configure everything what is necessary to run a web server (with an https protocol) which acts like a proxy server and points to a local RASA server.
-Rasa Open Source is a machine learning framework to automate text- and voice-based assistants.
+[Rasa Open Source](https://rasa.com/) is a machine learning framework to automate text- and voice-based assistants.

 ## Prerequisites